tim-hardcastle/Pipefish/README.md

 * [Functional core, imperative shell](https://github.com/tim-hardcastle/Charm/blob/main/docs/functional-core-imperative-shell.md).
 A synopsis of the language paradigm.
 * [The whys of Charm](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md).
 This explains the reasoning behind some lower-level design choices which are sufficiently unusual as to need explanation.
 * [Version 0.4: a working prototype](https://github.com/tim-hardcastle/Charm/blob/main/docs/working-prototype.md).
 This explains what I mean by calling this version a "working prototype".

+## Licensing

+🧿 Charm is distributed under the MIT license.
+Please steal my code and ideas.